FridaWikell/python-snake/README.md

 When the [Contrast Grid](#contrast-grid) was made, an AA value was raised at the "run program" button.
 The colors at the button and the border of the button was inverted, an AAA value was then conquered.

 During the validation at the Python Linter, several errors were found.
 Most of them were "trailing whitespace" but also several "line too long" occured.
-These error were fixed.
+Some other errors were "blank lines contain whitespace", "missing whitespace araound operator", "missing whitespace after ','" and "too many blanklines".
+These errors were fixed.

 During one game session it was discovered that you could "eat" the border lines with the snake.
-This was fixed by redraw the border every game loop.
+This was fixed by redraw the border lines every game loop.
+It was also noticed tat the snake left some thin lines when it moved from right to left.
+This was fixed by refreshing the game area every game loop.

 None found bugs were left unfixed.